Historic Nameless Cemetery

 In 1906, Bell Turner and his wife Rose deeded 1.5 acres to Travis County "for a public free school and burial grounds and church purposes."
 An additional acre was added in 1910.
 This land became the home of both the Nameless Cemetery and the Fairview School (now the Nameless Schoolhouse).

 But the community was already here.
-The earliest known burial in the cemetery dates to 1882: Rudolf Kauffman, age two.
+The earliest known burial in the cemetery dates to 1882: Samuel Pope, age 11, son of Wilson and Nancy Pope.
 The earliest grave in the broader Nameless area belongs to Eliza Gray, buried at the Gray Family Cemetery that same year.

 A weathered skull resting against a cactus at Nameless Cemetery